agmmnn/awesome-blender/README.md

 -   [COA Tools](https://github.com/ndee85/coa_tools) : is a 2D Animation Suite for blender.
 It offers a 2D cutout animation workflow similar to programs like spine or spriter.
 -   [reflow](https://gitlab.com/diegogangl/reflow) : Blender addon to change fps.
 -   [Keyframe Nudge](https://github.com/okuma10/Keyframe-Nudge) : Scripts for quick keyframe manipulation.
--   [Shape Keys+](https://blenderartists.org/t/shape-keys/680636) : adds a panel with extra options for creating, sorting, viewing, and driving shape keys.
+-   [Shape Keys+](https://blenderartists.org/t/shape-keys/680636) : adds a panel with extra options for creating, sorting, viewing, 和 driving shape keys.
 -   [Stop-Mo](https://blendermarket.com/products/stop-mo) : transforms animations into a beautiful, hand-crafted stop motion style.
 -   [Blender NLA Midi Copier](https://github.com/Cornerback24/Blender-NLA-Midi-Copier) : Blender add-on for creating midi-driven animations from the Nonlinear Animation view.
 -   [BlendyPose](https://github.com/zonkosoft/BlendyPose) : Blender Motion Capture using your camera.
 -   Rigging:
     -   [BlenRig](https://www.blendermarket.com/products/blenrig) : BlenRig is an Auto-rigging and skinning system.
 It provides the user with a Feature Film quality rig; including an advanced facial system. [![][repo]](https://github.com/jpbouza/BlenRig) ![][gpl]
     -   [Rig on the Fly](https://gitlab.com/dypsloom/rigonthefly) : Rig on the Fly is a Blender dynamic rigging tool used to simplify and speed up animation workflow.
-    -   [Auto-Rig Pro](https://blendermarket.com/products/auto-rig-pro) [$] : Auto-Rig Pro is an addon for Blender to rig characters, retarget animations, and provide Fbx export, with presets for Unity and Unreal Engine.
+    -   [Auto-Rig Pro](https://blendermarket.com/products/auto-rig-pro) [$] : Auto-Rig Pro is an addon for Blender to rig characters, retarget animations, 和 provide Fbx export, with presets for Unity and Unreal Engine.
     -   [Universal Human Rigged Base Mesh](https://gumroad.com/l/EqNTn) [$] : Rigged human base mesh.
     -   [Mixamo add-on for Blender by Adobe](https://substance3d.adobe.com/plugins/mixamo-in-blender/) : This Blender auto control-rig add-on works with characters that have been auto-rigged with the Mixamo service.
     -   [Rigacar](http://digicreatures.net/articles/rigacar.html) : Generate a complete rig as quickly as possible for standard car models. [![][repo]](https://github.com/digicreatures/rigacar) ![][gpl]